Temporal Difference Learning with Compressed Updates: Error-Feedback meets Reinforcement Learning: Introduction

-\item \textbf{Extension to Multi-Agent Settings.} Since one of our main motivations is to facilitate communication-efficient MARL, we propose a multi-agent version of \texttt{EF-TD} where $M$ agents interacting with the same MDP exchange compressed \texttt{TD}(0) directions via a central server.
-Furthermore, each agent runs a local error-correction scheme.
-In Theorem \ref{thm:multi-agent}, we prove that by collaborating, each agent can achieve an $M$-fold speedup in the dominant term of the convergence rate.
-Importantly, with a carefully chosen Lyapunov function, we show that the effect of compression only shows up in higher-order terms, leaving the dominant term unaffected. \textit{This implies that even with extreme compression (e.g., transmitting just $\tilde{O}(1)$ bits per-agent per-round), one can preserve the same asymptotic rates as vanilla \texttt{TD}(0), while achieving an optimal linear convergence speedup w.r.t. the number of agents.} We envision that this result will have important implications for MARL. \end{itemize}
+\item \textbf{Communication-Efficient MARL.} Since one of our main goals is to facilitate communication-efficient MARL, we consider a collaborative MARL setting that has shown up in several recent works~\cite{doan,khodadadian,liuMARL}.
+Here, $M$ agents interact with the \textit{same} MDP, but observe potentially different realizations of rewards and state transitions.
+These agents exchange compressed TD update directions via a central server to speed up the process of evaluating a specific policy.
+In this context, we ask the following fundamental question: \textit{How much information needs to be transmitted to achieve the optimal linear-speedup (w.r.t. the number of agents) for policy-evaluation?} To answer this question, we propose a multi-agent version of \texttt{EF-TD}.
+In Theorem \ref{thm:multi-agent}, we prove that by collaborating, each agent can achieve {an} $M$-fold speedup in the dominant term of the convergence rate.
+Importantly, the effect of compression only shows up in higher-order terms, leaving the dominant term unaffected.
+Thus, \textbf{we prove that by transmitting just $\tilde{O}(1)$ bits per-agent per-round, one can preserve the same asymptotic rates as vanilla \texttt{TD}(0), while achieving an optimal linear convergence speedup w.r.t. the number of agents.} We envision this result will have important implications for MARL.
+Our analysis also leads to a \textit{tighter} linear dependence on the mixing time compared to the quadratic dependence in the only other paper that establishes linear speedups under Markovian sampling~\cite{khodadadian}.